 A school psychologist is a specialist who helps students with their feelings, friendships, behavior, learning, and future dreams.
 School psychologists work together with teachers, counselors, social workers, principals, school nurse, outside providers and parents/guardians to make sure that students have the proper support they need to succeed in school and in life!

 What are some things that a School Psychologist can provide in school?

 - Individual IEP Counseling: For all students who receive counseling under their IEP to help with specific individual needs based on student classification, diagnosis, or skill.

 - Small Group Counseling (Tier 2 Intervention): For some students who share a common concern it can be helpful for them to meet together with the counselor to share ideas and support and to learn helpful skills.
 Games, actives and projects are used to learn skills.
 Possible groups may address divorce or family changes, friendship skills, anger, classroom success, bullying prevention.
 Students are not placed in groups without parent/guardian permission.
 Groups meet once a week typically for 6-10 weeks.

 *Counseling is confidential, I am bound by confidentiality as a School Psychologist.
-I can share with parents/guardians how their child is responding to counseling and their progress*
+I can share with parents/guardians how their student is responding to counseling and their progress*